frontenddogma/css-optimization-basics/manuscript/operation.md

 Where we can have a big impact on performance is with removing unused CSS, and anything in our CSS that isn’t needed: rule hygiene.
 This sort of hygiene is simple in theory—just get rid of what isn’t necessary—but a bit more tricky in practice.

 The trickiness consists in the fact that it’s often hard, if not impossible, to tell what rules truly aren’t needed.
-There are tools for this purpose, but it’s difficult to be certain of where styles are used, and often not feasible on the really large websites—on sites so large that they have similarly looking marketing sites run by third parties that secretly hot-link the main site’s core style sheets.
+There are tools for this purpose, but it’s difficult to be certain of where styles are used, and often not feasible on the really large websites—sites so large that they have similarly looking marketing sites run by third parties that secretly hot-link the main site’s core style sheets.
 On top of that, it’s difficult to automate the procedure.

 Here are some actions that help keep unused CSS in check: